whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-24-FabFitFun-Subscription-Box-Winter-2015-Review-Coupon.md

 <DT><b>Sweet and Spark</b> $40 Gift Card</DT>
 </DL>

 <p>I've received a gift card from them in a previous Popsugar box.
-I haven't even used that one yet, but it's mostly because all their jewelry that's $40 or below are sold out, so I keep checking back to see if they add more.
+I haven't even used that one yet, but it's mostly because all their jewelry that's priced below $50 are mostly sold out, so I keep checking back to see if they add more.
 What's great is that their gift cards, including this one, never expires.</p>

 <br>